Wen Xuan: Contents

-The Wen Xuan contains 761 works organized into 37 separate categories: Rhapsodies (fu 賦), Lyric Poetry (shī 詩), Chu-style Elegies (sāo 騷), Sevens (qī 七), Edicts (zhào 詔), Patents of Enfeoffment (cè 册), Commands (lìng 令), Instructions (jiào 教), Examination Prompts (cèwén 策文), Memorials (biǎo 表), Letters of Submission (shàngshū 上書), Communications (qǐ 啓), Memorials of Impeachment (tánshì 彈事), Memoranda (jiān 牋), Notes of Presentation (zòujì 奏記), Letters (shū 書), Proclamations of War (xí 檄), Responses to Questions (duìwèn 對問), Hypothetical Discourses (shè lùn 設論), Mixed song/rhapsody (cí 辭), Prefaces (xù 序), Praise Poems (sòng 頌), Encomia for Famous Men (zàn 贊), Prophetic Signs (fú mìng 符命), Historical Treatises (shǐ lùn 史論), Historical Evaluations and Judgments (shǐ shù zàn 史述贊), Treatises (lùn 論), "Linked Pearls" (liánzhū 連珠), Admonitions (zhēn 箴), Inscriptions (míng 銘), Dirges (lěi 誄), Laments (aī 哀), Epitaphs (béi 碑), Grave Memoirs (mùzhì 墓誌), Conduct Descriptions (xíngzhuàng 行狀), Condolences (diàowén 弔文), and Offerings (jì 祭).
+The Wen Xuan contains 761 works organized into 37 separate categories: Rhapsodies, Lyric Poetry, Chu-style Elegies, Sevens, Edicts, Patents of Enfeoffment, Commands, Instructions, Examination Prompts, Memorials, Letters of Submission, Communications, Memorials of Impeachment, Memoranda, Notes of Presentation, Letters, Proclamations of War, Responses to Questions, Hypothetical Discourses, Mixed song/rhapsody, Prefaces, Praise Poems, Encomia for Famous Men, Prophetic Signs, Historical Treatises, Historical Evaluations and Judgments, Treatises, "Linked Pearls", Admonitions, Inscriptions, Dirges, Laments, Epitaphs, Grave Memoirs, Conduct Descriptions, Condolences, and Offerings.

 The first group of categories - the "Rhapsodies" (fu) and "Lyric Poetry" (shi), and to a lesser extent the "Chu-style Elegies" and "Sevens" - are the largest and most important of the Wen Xuan.
-Its 55 fu, in particular, are a "remarkably representative selection of major works", and includes most of the greatest fu masterpieces, such as Sima Xiangru's "Fu on the Excursion Hunt of the Emperor" (Tiānzǐ yóuliè fù 天子遊獵賦), Yang Xiong's "Fu on the Sweet Springs Palace" (Gān Quán fù 甘泉賦), Ban Gu's "Fu on the Two Capitals" (Liǎng dū fù 兩都賦), and Zhang Heng's "Fu on the Two Metropolises" (Èr jīng fù 二京賦).
+Its 55 fu, in particular, are a "remarkably representative selection of major works", and includes most of the greatest fu masterpieces, such as Sima Xiangru's "Fu on the Excursion Hunt of the Emperor", Yang Xiong's "Fu on the Sweet Springs Palace", Ban Gu's "Fu on the Two Capitals", and Zhang Heng's "Fu on the Two Metropolises".

 Annotations

 The first annotations to the Wen Xuan appeared sixty to seventy years after its publication and were produced by Xiao Tong's cousin Xiao Gai.
-Cao Xian, Xu Yan, Li Shan, Gongsun Luo, and other scholars of the late Sui dynasty and Tang dynasty helped promote the Wen Xuan until it became the focus of an entire branch of literature study: an early 7th century scholar from Yangzhou named Cao Xian (曹憲) produced a work entitled Pronunciation and Meaning in the Wen Xuan (文選音義 (Wénxuǎn Yīnyì)) and the others - who were his students - each produced their own annotations to the collection.
+Cao Xian, Xu Yan, Li Shan, Gongsun Luo, and other scholars of the late Sui dynasty and Tang dynasty helped promote the Wen Xuan until it became the focus of an entire branch of literature study: an early 7th century scholar from Yangzhou named Cao Xian (曹憲) produced a work entitled and the others - who were his students - each produced their own annotations to the collection.